Clark's Pies: History

 In the 1920s, (Harold, Harry) Percy Clark left his mother Mary to branch out on his own, establishing a shop in North Street, Bedminster, Bristol, where he built his own business.
 The shop passed to Percy's sons, John, Ken and Roger Clark, who have all since retired.
 Keith Prested now owns Clark's Pies Ltd along with his partner, Roger's daughter, Dawn Clark, who continues in the family tradition as a director of the business, which is still located at 259 North Street, Ashton Gate, Bristol where it has been making pies and pasties continuously since the 1930s.

 Recipe

-The exact recipe of the pie filling is a closely guarded secret containing beef, vegetables and gravy.
+The exact recipe of the pie filling is a closely guarded secret, but includes beef, vegetables and gravy.
 Unusually for a pie, the pastry is thick enough not to require a foil tray.
 Each pie has the word "CLARPIE" stamped into the pastry.

 Consuming the pie

 Knives and forks are not required; the pastry is thick enough to pick up and eat in the upright position without crumbling or getting soggy.
 Microwaving the pie will negate these qualities, making the pie pastry soft.

 A Clark's Tash is the nickname given to burning the upper lip with the hot filling.